 The landscaping throughout the Villages has been professionally planned, installed, and maintained.
 Guests shall assist in the maintenance by using the sidewalks and walkways at all times.
-Housing's grass areas are typically mowed on Mondays and Fridays, between the hours of 9 a.m. - 2p.m., however can change due to inclement weather.
+Housing's grass areas are typically mowed on Monday beginning at 9 a.m., however can change due to inclement weather.
 Recycled water is used for irrigating lawns and landscapes on campus.
 Purple signs, irrigation pipes, and sprinkler heads indicate areas of recycled water use.
 Do not drink recycled water.
+D